absolute-quantum/cats-blender-plugin/README.md

 ## Changelog

+#### 0.17.1
+- Changed link to a new vrm importer since the old one dropped support

 #### 0.17.0
 - **Cats is now fully compatible with Blender 2.83!**
   - *It was compatible with 2.82 all long*